MartinWeise/DBRepo-Stream/README.md

   - `sudo ln -s /snap/bin/certbot /usr/bin/certbot`

 ## Installation
-This repository includes a multi user JupyterHub implementation using docker-compose.
-Credits to [jupyterhub-deploy-docker](https://github.com/jupyterhub/jupyterhub-deploy-docker).

 This deployment uses GitHub OAuth to authenticate users.
 For this create and register a [GitHub OAuth application](https://github.com/settings/applications/new).
 After that use the obtained information to create an `oauth.env` file in a secrets folder.
 The `oauth.env` file should look like this:

 ```